 Greyhound Bus

-The Greyhound bus takes in a stop in the capital at Canberra with the trip taking approximately 12-14 hours.
+The Greyhound bus makes a stop in the capital, Canberra, with the trip taking approximately 12-14 hours.

 🏛️ Top Museums to Visit in Canberra